-Primary uses in this zone include residential uses, crèches, schools, home-based economic activity, open space and places of public worship.

-The proposed development is consistent with the zoning objective for the site.
+Primary uses in the 'ZO 2: New Residential Neighbourhoods' zoning class are the same as 'ZO 1: Sustainable Residential Neighbourhoods' which include residential uses, crèches, schools, home-based economic activity, open space and places of public worship.
+Therefore, the proposed development is consistent with the zoning objective for the site.